kjsp507/4180-Project-Spring-2023/README.md

 ## V. Components Overview: Software

 Figure 4. is a diagram illustrating the software architecture for the system.

 Data taken from a time server (pool.ntp.org), and used NTP (Network Time Protocal) to get the current time.
+Using mbed's built-in  Ethernet controller and physical layer driver chip for internet connection.

 Commands from the BLE mobile app can be used to interact with the device’s features.
+BLE using serial to communicate with mbed.

 Triggers raised by the system’s inputs (temperature readings and pressing a Bluetooth and/or physical button) are used to generate **GET web request** to trigger push to a user’s mobile phone via a notification.
 The Bluetooth/physical pushbutton trigger also interacts with a remote desk lamp to turn it on an off.
 This is done by sending commands through to an online digital automation platform (IFTTT) from the mbed.
 The Mbed sends a GET web request to trigger an event with an Event that has 3 JSON values using a TCP socket to IFTTT.

 ![image](https://user-images.githubusercontent.com/69119033/235551449-2d7c71c4-41d7-4670-a425-f3f64c2e2977.png)